Jump to video!

-Last year, Mark Wiens and I had a meal together in Bangkok, and this dish, called yum pla duk foo, was one of the many things we enjoyed.
+Last year, Mark Wiens and I had a meal together in Bangkok, and this dish, called yum pladuk foo, was one of the many things we enjoyed.
 If you missed that video, here it is.

 In this video, I declared that I can't think of another dish that I prefer to this dish, which is a bold statement.
 And after thinking about it some more, I still stand by that.
-It is one of my, and my brothers', all-time-favourite dishes.
+It is one of my and my brother Eddie's all-time-favourite dishes.
 The fish is fluffed up and fried until golden and crispy.
 The savoury crunch is contrasted by the fresh tart green mango salad—it's truly a match made in heaven and there are no other dishes quite like it.

 Traditionally this dish uses Thai charcoal-grilled catfish (pla duk yang), which is widely available on the streets of Thailand.
 But considering what we're doing to it, it really doesn't matter much which kind of fish you use, and indeed Thai people routinely use various other types of fish when the catfish isn't available.
 In this video I go with tilapia which is a versatile, inexpensive white fish I usually have in my freezer.
 This method also works with shrimp, FYI!